 - German Shepherds

 If your family pet is listed above, it does not indicate your dog is vicious and likely will attack someone but is more likely to be involved in an animal liability claim

 What to do if you own a dog on the list above?

 Well “get rid of it” is the simple answer,

 a dog can be like another family member.

-1. First thing to do is contact your insurance agent and ask if owning your breed of dog will exclude all coverage under the homeowners insurance policy.
+1. First thing to do is contact your insurance broker and ask if owning your breed of dog will exclude all coverage under you New Orleans homeowners insurance policy

 It may have been an exclusion to coverage when you initiated the policy and either the agent didn’t ask or you didn’t disclose the breed of dog or you brought home your dog after the policy was sold and didn’t notify your agent.

 Either way the entire policy may be voided so ask if there is an issue with policy coverage.

 2. Find a homeowners policy that will allow your breed of dog